14 Best Alternatives to Power Automate in 2026

 • Not so developer-friendly

-Make.com is known for its visual workflow editor and ability to design highly customized automation scenarios with conditional logic, branching paths, and data transformations.
+Make (formerly Integromat) has a visual workflow editor and the ability to design highly customized automation scenarios with conditional logic, branching paths, and data transformations.

-Make also has a free version which offers 1000 operations per month (operations are not the same as tasks.
-A task can take more than one operation depending on complexity)
+In addition, it includes a free version that offers 1,000 operations per month (operations are not the same as tasks; a task can take more than one operation depending on its complexity).

 Strengths